QingliangLi/d3workshop/README.md

 ```
 **Note**: `d3.csv` reads in all columns as strings and you usually convert them to numeric using a `type` function.
 There is a `d3.autoType` function which is also available to do automatic conversions.

-Here is the `filterData` function to filter the data by date.
-Here I'm using arrow functions for brevity.
+The `filterData` function filters the data up to the given date.
+Here I'm using arrow `=>` functions for brevity.
 They are similar to `lambda` functions in Python.
 ```javascript
 function filterData(chartDate) {
   const snapshot = DATA.filter(d => d.date <= chartDate)